A-Collapsibility of Distribution Dependence and Quantile Regression Coefficients

-A-collapsibility is a weaker criterion for non-reversal.
-It requires only that the conditional effect averages over the background variable to the corresponding marginal effect.
-In particular, it does not assume homogeneity.
-In fact, collapsibility is equivalent to A-collapsibility plus homogeneity (see Theorem 3.3), when $W$ is a binary variable.
-Homogeneity is a strong assumption (see Ma et. al. (2006), p.129).
-Most of the models that are encountered in practice are not homogeneous (e.g., see example 3.1).
-As an another example, consider a simple non-linear regression
+\vone A-collapsibility is a weaker condition for non-reversal than collapsibility.
+It requires only that the conditional effect averages over the background variable to the corresponding marginal effect, and does not require homogeneity.
+For example, for a non-linear regression given $W$, the condition of homogeneity over $W$ is not satisfied.